 If your symptoms are bothering you, your doctor can help.
 Your doctor can tell you about the changes in your body and offer options for managing your symptoms.
 Other treatment options include:

 - Lifestyle changes: Improving diet, regular exercise and stopping smoking improve overall wellbeing and can make symptoms easier to tolerate.
-Some psychological treatments e.g. cognitive behavioural therapy (CBT) and mindfulness may also help (See AMS information sheets - Lifestyle advice for healthy ageing and Menopause and body changes)
+Some psychological treatments e.g. cognitive behavioural therapy (CBT) and mindfulness may also help (See AMS information sheet - Lifestyle and behavioural modifications for menopausal symptoms)

 - Menopausal Hormone Therapy (HRT): if other things do not work and you are able to have hormone treatment (See AMS information sheets – Combined menopausal hormone therapy and Risks and Benefits of MHT/HRT)